OfficeDev/office-js-docs-pr/docs/publish/publish-task-pane-and-content-add-ins-to-an-add-in-catalog.md

 9. Choose  **OK**.

-To add add-in to the Add-in Catalog Site, browse to the site you have just created.
+10. To add an add-in to the Add-in Catalog Site, browse to the site you have just created.
 In the left navigation pane, choose  **Office Add-ins**, and then, to upload an Office Add-in manifest file, choose  **new add-in**.

-## Publish to an add-in catalog
+## Publish an add-in to an add-in catalog

+To publish an add-in to an add-in catalog, complete the following steps.

 1. Browse to the add-in catalog: